shirakiya/sparrow/README.md

 ![monorail](docs/assets/mascot.png)

 Sparrow is a bot runs jobs on Cloud Build events.
-It subscribes to Cloud Build events through the Cloud PubSub topic `cloud-builds, which is available out of the box.
+It subscribes to Cloud Build events through the Cloud PubSub topic `cloud-builds`, which is available out of the box.

 Sparrow can